 Disclaimer: All statements in this report, including its findings and conclusions, are solely those of the authors and do not necessarily represent the views of the Patient-Centered Outcomes Research Institute (PCORI), its Board of Governors or Methodology Committee.
 This decision aid was developed by J.S.
 Bumenthal-Barby PhD; Jerry Estep MD; Robert Volk PhD; Courtenay Bruce JD, MA; Charles Minard PhD; Sheryl McCurdy PhD; Matthias Loebe MD, PhD; Kristin Kostick PhD; Estevan Delgado BA; Lidija Wilhelms BA; Holland Kaplan BA, Mackenzie Nettlow.
 The following institutions participated in development: Baylor College of Medicine, Houston, Texas; The Houston Methodist Hospital, Houston, Texas; MD Anderson Cancer Center, Houston, Texas; University of Texas School of Public Health, Houston, Texas.
-The following institutions participated in testing: The Houston Methodist Hospital; CHI Baylor St. Luke's Medical Center, Houston, Texas; Cleveland Clinic, Cleveland, Ohio; INTEGRIS Baptist Medical Center, Oklahoma City, Oklahoma; and The Miami Transplant Institute, Miami, Florida.
+The following institutions participated in testing: The Houston Methodist Hospital; CHI Baylor St. Luke's Medical Center, Houston, Texas; Cleveland Clinic, Cleveland, Ohio; INTEGRIS Baptist Medical Center, Oklahoma City, Oklahoma; Ochsner Health System, New Orleans, Louisiana; Aurora St. Luke's Medical Center, Milwaukee, Wisconsin; and the The Miami Transplant Institute, Miami, Florida.
 Conflicts of interest: The developers of this decision aid have no conflicts of interest to report.
 Estep and Loebe receive consultant and research support from Thoratec Corporation.
 The corporation had no role in the funding or development of this decision aid.
 The material provided on this decision aid is for informational purposes only and is not provided as medical advice.